 Here Are 3 Tips That Will Help You In Unlearning

 You have to recognize and accept that the old techniques, knowledge, and perception on which you’ve been relying are no longer effective or relevant.
 This is the most challenging because most of us are sublimely unaware of our mindsets and perceptions.
 We just employ them and remain on autopilot mode.

 You need to recognize the changing world is demanding to let go of old and learn new knowledge, skills, and competencies.
 In addition to this, it can be difficult to accept that your existing model is getting outdated.
 Many of you have built your reputations and careers on the mastery of these old models.

 Letting go may seems to you like starting over all again and losing the authority, status, or even your sense of self.

 Humans are creatures of habit and once formed, habits are difficult to break.
 If you go deeper then you will find breaking habits and unlearning are connected.

 Continual learning is important for your growth and success in life.
-Your life’s learning curve should inherent continual learning which keeps yourself abreast with the change around you; the change in technology, the change in work patterns, the change in perceptions and the change in mind-set.
+Your life’s learning curve should inherent continual learning which keeps you abreast with the changes around you; the change in technology, the change in work patterns, the change in perceptions, and the change in mindset.

 Make yourself more aware of the changes being taking place surrounding you and learn new things.
 Then use that new knowledge to start pulling up and modifying old knowledge.
 This way you will unlearn and relearn.